dipsylala/LEDStick_TFT/README.md

 The AdaFruit NeoPixel library can be retrieved from the usual sources and included.
 It can be the latest one.

-Using the Arduino IDE:
+### Using the Arduino IDE:
+* I've used Arduino IDE 1.5.8 and 1.8.1 for compile-testing
 * File/Open and open LEDStick_TFT.ino - you'll see all the other files in the directory appear too.
 * Verify/Upload and you should be good.
 If you want to try it without the stick added it'll still display details on the screen.

-Using Visual Studio (with the Arduino addin from http://www.visualmicro.com/)
+### Using Visual Studio (with the Arduino addin from http://www.visualmicro.com/)
 * Open the LEDStick_TFT.sln file
 * Select Build/Upload

 ## API Reference

-I've made this extensible (mainly so I could test it, but I'm using this for a Teensy version that's controlled by bluetooth')
+I've made this extensible (mainly so I could test it, but I'm using this for a Teensy version that's controlled by bluetooth)

 Look at SolidEffect.cpp, SolidEffect.h, SolidEffectSetup.cpp and SolidEffectSetup.h for a basic example.